kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 For service applications, this lifecycle is often easier to explain.

-## Transactions Should Be About Database Operations
+## Transactions Should Be About Database Operations { #transactions-database-operations }

 A Kora JDBC transaction can be expressed directly around operations: insert order, insert items, insert outbox row, commit.
 The important fact is